austindriggs/mpx-os/README.md

 doxygen -g <config-file>
 ```

-Edit the file to your liking, then run doxygen:
+Edit the file to your liking, reference the [doxygen manual](https://www.doxygen.nl/manual/index.html) if needed, then run doxygen:
 ```bash
 doxygen <config-file>
 ```